DiPPER: A Bayesian approach to differential prevalence analysis with applications in microbiome studies: Results

 \subsection{Robustness to hyperprior specifications}

 We evaluated the robustness of DiPPER to the hyperprior specifications for $\tau_{0}$ and $\nu_{0}$ (Equations \ref{eq_tau0} and \ref{eq_nu0}).
-Altering the prior for the scale parameter $\tau_{0}$ had a negligible effect on performance (see Supplementary Figures \ref{fig_supp_null_orig} and \ref{fig_supp_repl}).
-Allowing the skewness parameter $\nu_{0}$ to vary more freely than in our default choice (Equation \ref{eq_nu0}, Figure \ref{fig_method}c) yielded a slightly elevated null data error rate ($\lambda = 0.13$) but did not affect other performance metrics.
+Altering the prior for the scale parameter $\tau_{0}$ had a negligible effect on performance (see Supplementary Figures S3 and S4).
+Allowing the skewness parameter $\nu_{0}$ to vary more freely than in our default choice (Equation \ref{eq_nu0}, Figure \ref{fig_method}c) yielded a slightly elevated null data error rate ($\lambda = 0.13$) and marginally higher sensitivity.

-In contrast, enforcing symmetry on the asymmetric Laplace prior by fixing $\nu_{0} = 0.50$ yielded more conservative performance, reducing both the null data error rate ($\lambda = 0.05$) and the number of significant findings in the original datasets (mean = 24.7; median = 4.5).
-This variant of the method may serve as a preferable alternative in scenarios where asymmetric prevalence differences are not expected.
+In contrast, enforcing symmetry on the asymmetric Laplace prior by fixing $\nu_{0} = 0.50$ yielded more conservative performance, reducing both the null data error rate ($\lambda = 0.05$) and the number of significant findings in the original datasets (mean = 24.9; median = 5.0).
+Nevertheless, this variant of the method may serve as a preferable alternative in scenarios where asymmetric prevalence differences are not expected.